-King's Health Economics, led by Professor Sarah Byford (Director), Dr Barbara Barrett (Deputy Director) and Dr Mark Pennington (Deputy Director), consists of a team of health economists with expertise in designing and conducting high quality economic evaluations of healthcare programmes and policies that contribute to healthcare policy and practice in the UK and abroad.
+King's Health Economics, led by Professor Sarah Byford (Director), and Dr Barbara Barrett (Deputy Director), consists of a team of health economists with expertise in designing and conducting high quality economic evaluations of healthcare programmes and policies that contribute to healthcare policy and practice in the UK and abroad.

 We work with research and clinical teams, local and national government agencies, non-statutory sector and commercial organisations across the UK and in many other countries around the world.